NiklasPhabian/dissertation/C2_Software.md

 # Towards a solution
 The conflict between processibility and fidelity can only be resolved through technologies that can __performantly__ determine geospatial coincidence of extensive collections of irregularly spaced locations without needing data discretization.
 In this paper, I present a collection of software built around the Spatio Temporal Resolution Encoding (STARE) [ref Kuo], which drastically simplifies remote sensing data processing and empowers scientists to utilize the full fidelity of the data.
 STARE serves as a harmonizing location representation allowing for cheap spatial relation tests between arbitrarily shaped geospatial objects.

 STARE is a universal geolocation encoding that obviates the need for gridding and resampling data.
 It is a geospatiotemporal indexing and representation scheme based on a hierarchical triangular mesh (HTM) [ref Szalay], which recursively subdivides the Earth's surface into nested quadtrees, allowing triangular regions ("trixels") as small as \SI{0.01}{\meter\squared} to be identified with a single integer value.
 The nesting properties of STARE trixels are an elegant solution for aligning multi-resolution Earth science data.
 The geospatial coincidence between two trixels can be evaluated by comparing their paths in the STARE tree structure.
 STARE allows not only to express the location of a point/location (including its spatial uncertainty or resolution) but also arbitrarily shaped areas (polygons) through a trixel tessellation.
 The resolution is encoded into the STARE index, making it possible to evaluate spatial coincidences of data of differing and/or varying resolutions.
-This is a required feature to express the location of, e.g., instantaneous fields-of-view (iFOVs) of wide-scan swath data, which is characterized by considerable variations of the footprints of pixels at nadir vs. the footprint of pixels at the end of a scan.
+This is a required feature to express the location of, e.g., instantaneous fields-of-view (IFOVs) of wide-scan swath data, which is characterized by considerable variations of the footprints of pixels at nadir vs. the footprint of pixels at the end of a scan.
 Data represented with STARE thus becomes interoperable without resampling and gridding. [@Rilee2021] describes the underlying principles of STARE and the reference implementation of the STARE API, which is exposed through Python bindings in the `pystare` library.

 > Frew note: Capitalize language names (Python); use monospace font for named artifacts (`pystare`)